Skip to main content

 console.log(node1.error);

-// The returned data will serve as the node output data for use by subsequent nodes
+// The returned data will serve as the node's output data and be provided to subsequent nodes for use.

 return 'ok';